TD Ameritrade, rated No. 1 online stock broker in 2017, has its own registered investment management firm, TD Ameritrade Investment Management LLC.

 However, I was surprised we could not use an existing bank account from our existing TD Ameritrade account to complete the initial deposit.
 Instead, we had to set up a new ACH link, complete the required verification of deposits after two business days, then proceed with the initial deposit.
 Nearly every other robo-advisor makes this step far more simple.

 Funding aside, one of the website’s most attractive features was its presentation of my account’s holdings.
 You can break down holdings by assets classes, geography, sectors, and types.
 For instance, in just a second, I could see that 54.79% of my holdings were in domestic equities.
 Likewise, from a geographic standpoint, I realized 68.45% of my holdings were in the Americas, 17.16% in Greater Asia and 14.40% in Greater Europe.
 A nice touch.

 This section further breaks down the assets, and shows how much is in certain sectors such as financials, information technology, consumer discretionary, industrials, and healthcare.
-I could even further assess my holdings and discover which were categorized as classic growth, high yield, etc. This is the only robo included in our annual review this year that allows you to view your holdings in such detail.
+I could even further assess my holdings and discover which were categorized as classic growth, high yield, etc.

 Another helpful feature for investors is a section named “portfolio breakdown definitions,” which spells out all of the definitions for investors.
 Both tools are extras TD Ameritrade provides to help educate investors so they can understand the investment process.